 Basic Keto Diet

-Going keto means no carbohydrates, as it is a high fat, moderate protein, and very low carb diet.
+Going keto means no carbohydrates, as it is a high-fat, moderate protein, and low-carb diet.
 Diets that follow or are based on the ketogenic diet include:

 - South Beach diet